diegofss11/hcard-react/README.md

 $ npm build                     # Create dist folder with index and .js files
 $ npm run test                  # Runs the unit tests
 $ npm run tdd                   # Runs the unit tests with the flag `--watch` (useful for TDD)
+$ npm run coverage              # Runs nyc to report the test coverage
 ```